RastonLab/Virtual-FTIR-Spectrometer/README.md

 This web application is intended to provide users with an overview of the anatomy of a Fourier Transform InfraRed (FTIR) spectrometer.
 The application also allows users to experiment with the spectrometer's parameters and observing its graphed output.

-The web application is accessible at: https://rastonlab.github.io/Virtual-FTIR-Spectrometer/
+The web application is accessible at: https://rastonlab.github.io/Virtual-FTIR-Spectrometer/ or https://ftir.rastonlab.org/

 # Usage